 When hormone levels decline, the brain becomes more vulnerable.
 This is not theoretical.
 It is measurable through serum hormone levels, not unreliable salivary hormone levels, which many guidelines advise against.

-Menopause, Brain Health, and Long-Term Risk
+Menopause Hormone Changes, Brain Health, and Long-Term Risk

 Two out of three Alzheimer’s patients are women.